Music and the Environment MA

 - Composer or arranger

 You can use the above QR code to connect directly to the course details.

 What our students, graduates and staff say

-Jacob Hodge is studying full time on the MA Music and the Environment at North Highland College UHI.
+Jacob Hodge completed the MA Music and the Environment at North Highland College UHI

 If you're interested in music, culture, history and how music relates to society, this course is for you.
 It's hard work but it's a great experience.
 The fact that it's distance learning makes it easier for those who live in rural areas or in other parts of the world.

 The lecturers try to shape the discussions and content to our own individual interests, work and everyday life: it often feels like each class has been designed for me.